webdev-dave/reddit-museum/README.md

 ## To Do List

+- remove underline from menu subcategories
+- work on subsub menu
 - style desktop dropdown submenus (change background color and adjust box shadows)
 - add zoom in/out buttons for image in full screen mode (and make sure to allow default browser zoom to work - currently not working)
 - fix loading effect to hold down actual size of media being loaded.
 Also make sure prior title remains cleared
-- work on subsub menu
 - prevent youtube iframes from crashing/overloading page
 - create slide show option that plays art of selected gallery on selected time interval (2sec, 5sec, 10sec)
 - work on accessing sound in reddit videos